johnsosc/626finalproj/README.md

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/weekdayfiltering.PNG)
 --------------------------------------------------
-## Average Trip Distance per Hour - Morning Commute -7-10AM
+## Average Trip Distance per Hour - Morning Commute: 7-10AM

 I examined the average distance traveled for both yellow and green taxis on weekdays between the hours of 7:00am -10:00am.
 Below are the results.